 In Israel--the Government of Prime Minister Menachem Begin has been facing a tough test of survival.

-In Israel--the Government of Prime Minister Menachem Begin has been facing a tough test of survival.
+Background: In Israel--the Government of Prime Minister Menachem Begin has been facing a tough test of survival.
 The challenge comes from two fronts.
 In the Knesset--Israel's parliament--members have been debating tighter abortion laws, which have been promised to an orthodox religious group in return for their support for Mr. Begin's coalition.
 If they should lose the vote then Mr. Begin's coalition Government would be in jeopardy.
 And Mr. Begin also faces more problems over the legality of a Jewish settlement on the West Bank.

 SYNOPSIS: Israeli bulldozers have started work on a new site for Jewish settlers from Elon Moreh.
 Israel's Supreme Court has ordered Elon Moreh be returned to its Arab owners, after rejecting an Israeli Government claim that the settlement was vital to national security.
 Under international law, an occupying country is permitted to settle occupied areas only for defence purposes.